Kens4Coding/WGU-Classwork/README.md

 to define your API_KEY that is free to get from eia.gov
 Also, with my new computer using Python 3.14 the pandas_datareader package is no longer loading so the Dow Close data download is not working and is currently turned off.

+**D214_DJI_model.py** will generate the OLS Regression model.
+The input .csv files created by **Download eia.gov data with RESTAPI.py** are included as it is currently not working with Python 3.14